Emmanuel-Olawuni/shekel/README.md

 php artisan jwt:secret
 ```

-Set the JWT_SECRET on your env folder to the secrent key
+Set the JWT_SECRET on your env folder to the secret key

 # Migrate the database